ryor/ryor/README.md

 ### No clutter

 Too many tools require configuration files on a project root and/or configuration blocks in a package.json file.
-As much as possible, anything required to use a tool (including configuration files and/or scripts that use Node.js APIs) is contained in a **run/tools/[TOOL]** directory.
+As much as possible, anything required to use a tool (including configuration files and/or scripts that use Node.js APIs) is contained in a **run/tools/[tool]** directory.

 ### Simple usage information

-Running **node run** on a **ryor** project will output a list of available tasks and **node run tools** will list available tools.
+Running `node run` on a **ryor** project will output a list of available tasks and `node run tools` will list available tools.

 ### Simple usage

 Just **node run [TASK]/[TOOL]**.
-Tasks compose NPS scripts that run tools in series or parallel and tools just "do one thing and do it well".
+Tasks compose NPS scripts that run tools in series or parallel and tools are exposed for use by tasks and debugging.

 ### Simple to roll